umasreeram/fraud-detection-page.github.io/README.md

 ___CHI-SQUARED TEST___

-For categorical variables, we performed Chi squared test.
+For categorical variables, we performed Chi squared test [[7]](https://machinelearningmastery.com/feature-selection-with-real-and-categorical-data/).
 A chi-square test is used in statistics to test the independence of two events.
 Given the data of two variables, we can get observed count O and expected count E.
 Chi-Square measures how expected count E and observed count O deviates each other.

+Figure 4.
+Chi-Squared Test formula
 <img src="chiformula.png" align="center" width="200"/>

 When two features are independent, the observed count is close to the expected count, thus we will have smaller Chi-Square value.
 So high Chi-Square value indicates that the hypothesis of independence is incorrect.